Wings of Fury

-Wings of Fury is a scrolling shooter, with some combat flight simulator elements, written for the Apple II by Steve Waldo and released in 1987 by Broderbund.
+Wings of Fury is a scrolling shooter, with some combat flight simulator elements, originally written for the Apple II by Steve Waldo and released in 1987 by Broderbund.
 The player assumes the role of a pilot of an American F6F Hellcat plane aboard the USS Wasp in the Pacific during World War II.
-It was released in 1989 for the X68000 and in 1990 for Amstrad CPC, Commodore 64, Amiga, and MS-DOS compatible operating systems.
+It was also released in 1989 for the X68000 and in 1990 for Amstrad CPC, Commodore 64, Amiga, and MS-DOS compatible operating systems.
 A Game Boy Color version was published in 1999.

 Gameplay

 The game is a horizontally scrolling shooter set over a number of World War II missions.
 In each mission, the player must protect an aircraft carrier from attacks by Japanese planes.
-The goal is to defeat the Japanese by destroying enemy bunkers, turrets and barracks on a series of islands and killing enemy soldiers either with bombs or by machine gun.
+The goal is to defeat the Japanese by destroying enemy bunkers, guns and barracks on a series of islands and killing enemy soldiers either with bombs or by machine guns.
 The weapons to complete these objectives, besides machine guns, are a limited number of bombs, rockets and torpedoes.
 On some missions, the player must also sink Japanese vessels, such as destroyers, battleships, and aircraft carriers.
 The player has a finite amount of fuel and munitions, which can be replenished by returning to the carrier.
 The player's aircraft can be destroyed by accumulated damage from enemy fire or by crashing into the terrain.

-The combatants are reversed for the Japanese Sharp X86000 home computer version released by Broderbund Japan.
-The player's airplane is Japanese and the enemies are Americans.